Last updated 17th November 2022

 c.
 Individuals have the right to access their personal data and any such requests made to the company shall be dealt with in a timely manner.

 a.
-All data processed by the company must be done on one of the following lawful bases: consent, contract, legal obligation, vital interests, public task or legitimate interests (see ICO guidance for more information).
+All data processed by the Company must be done in accordance with one of the following lawful bases as appropriate: consent, contract, legal obligation, vital interests, public task or legitimate interests.

-b.
-The lawful basis for the company processing data is to allow regulated firms who are clients of the company to undertake Customer Due Diligence and therefore comply fully with its legal obligations in relation to the legislation namely the Money Laundering, Terrorist Financing and Transfer of Funds (information on the Payer) Regulation 2017.
+b) Contract: Where we process personal data to fulfil a contractual arrangement with the client.
+We will process personal data to allow regulated firms who are clients of the Company to undertake Customer Due Diligence and therefore comply fully with its legal obligations in relation to the Legislation namely the Money Laundering, Terrorist Financing and Transfer of Funds (information on the Payer) Regulation 2017.